jonleopard/dankstats-api/README.md

 To get started developing, all you need at this moment is Go, and Twitch API credentials.

+`make run` is all you need to run the project. `make tidy` will run go mod tidy & go mod vendor.

 To get running with docker-compose, you'll first need to build the image locally.

 `make create && make up`

 You can spin everything down by running `make down`

+#### TODO

+1. Top priority is wiring up the config variables.
+I'm using flags, but a config file can be used for API credentials.
+Wrapping my brain around that now...
+2. Implement database
+3. ...more to come